New Brunswick Route 2: Fredericton––Grand Falls

 The winning consortium was Brun-Way Group, a joint venture by Atcon Construction and SNC-Lavalin.
 Brun-Way Group has two subsidiaries, Brun-Way Construction Inc., which received the ~$540 million to complete the 98 km of new construction as well as selected upgrades to other sections of Route 2 between Longs Creek and the Quebec border, and Brun-Way Highway Operations Inc., which will receive an annual payment from the government of New Brunswick until 2033 to operate and maintain this section of the highway.
 This agreement will place fully 85% of the maintenance of Route 2 and 100% of Route 95 in the hands of the consortia Brun-Way and MRDC.

 The construction of the last segment of four-lane Route 2 was completed by Brun-Way on November 1, 2007.
 This construction saw a completely new alignment built north of Woodstock, staying several kilometres inland from the Saint John River's west bank, and paralleling the Canada–United States border north to Grand Falls, where it crosses to the east bank of the river and connects with existing four-lane upgrades to Route 2 through to the Quebec boundary.
 In addition to upgrades to Route 2, Brun-Way is also contracted to perform similar upgrades to Route 95, a short connecting route between the Trans-Canada Highway at Woodstock and the Canada U.S. border at Houlton where it meets Interstate 95.

-Upon the opening of this section to traffic on November 1, 2007, the entire length of Route 2 and Route 95 are four-lane controlled-access freeways with a posted speed limit of 110 km/h (70 mph) and a design speed of up to 120 km/h (75 mph).
+Upon the opening of this section to traffic on November 1, 2007, the entire length of Route 2 and Route 95 are four-lane, controlled-access, divided freeways with a posted speed limit of 110 km/h (70 mph) and a design speed of up to 120 km/h (75 mph).

 Highway of Heroes

-On August 12, 2012 Highway 2 was officially named "Highway of Heroes" by Premier David Alward.
+On August 12, 2012, Highway 2 was officially named "Highway of Heroes" by Premier David Alward.